clandrew/spinningcube12/README.md

 ## Build
 The source code is organized as a Visual Studio 2019 built for x86-64 architecture.
 It uses the v142 toolset.

-Shaders are compiled at build time as part of the solution against shader model 4 level 9_3.
+Shaders are compiled at build time as part of the solution against shader model 6_0.
+This shader model isn't necessary, I set it so that it's a default which is more useful for me.
+If you want, you can set it to shader model 4 level 9_3.